Skip to content

 How hard is Creag a' Mhadaidh?

-Creag a' Mhadaidh is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 458m of ascent and takes most walkers 3-5 hours.
+We grade Creag a' Mhadaidh at 3/5, which puts it in moderately challenging territory.
+The usual route is around 12km with 458m of climbing; allow 3-5 hours.
 Terrain: Forest paths through stands of birch and pine give a sheltered start.

-Where do I park for Creag a' Mhadaidh?
+Where should I park to climb Creag a' Mhadaidh?

 Standard parking is at NN623648 near Fort William.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.